calebstein1/simplang/README.md

 ## Usage

 Simplang supports executing script files or operating as a repl interactively.
-To execute a script, run `simplang <script file>`, and to use the repl, just run `simplang` with no arguments.
+To execute a script, use `#!/usr/bin/env simplang` as your shebang, or run `simplang <script file>`, and to use the repl, just run `simplang` with no arguments.

 Here's an example Simplang script:

 ```
-SIMPLANG
+#!/usr/bin/env simplang

 ldstr s0 "Welcome to Simplang!"
 print_s s0
 asgn r1 6